CanadaAndrew/Project-Mulligan/README.md

 ## Installation

-You can install the project to run locally by installing a few different dependencies and cloning the project.
-You can clone the project by using the terminal.
+To install and run the project on your computer you will need to first clone the project on your local machine in the manor you wish either by downloading the source code or by using the provided command below.

 ```bash
 git clone https://github.com/CanadaAndrew/Project-Mullet